Last update:

 The Puppets Theatre , I don't like it , it's not like it's bad, it's good, extremely good but I'm not satisfied , I don't want a happy ending for Marco, he don't deserve it.
 There's no excuse for treating people that cruelly, playing with their feeling.
 It has nothing to do with his unhappy childhood.
 I hate him.

 I'm scared - do you know why?
 I don't want to know how old you are.
-You must be an old man or a genius, I dislike both ^^ (just kidding) 'cause your're full of exprience.
+You must be an old man or a genius, I dislike both ^^ (just kidding) 'cause your're full of experience.
 I know a little Japanese, enough to read, write - I don't think someone who don't know Japanese well can write The Tide's Man and For Dress, a Tattoo.

 You know a lot of things, I've never met someone like you (maybe I'm too young, but I'm 22 this year ^^)